-44. Most of the potentially affected commercial fisheries in Table 3 are managed as stock units over FMA79 which spans the west coast and top of the South Island from Awarua Point in Fiordland to the Clarence River in Marlborough.
+46. Most of the potentially affected commercial fisheries in Table 3 are managed as stock units over Fisheries Management Area 7 $(FMA7)^9$ which spans the west coast and top of the South Island from Awarua Point in Fiordland to the Clarence River in Marlborough.
 The proposed site is very small in relation to the area of the potentially affected fisheries.

-8 CatchMapper is a spatial database of all commercial fishing events for the eleven years from October 2007 to September 2018 (see Appendix C for more explanation).
+&lt;sup>8 CatchMapper is a spatial database of all commercial fishing events for the eleven years from October 2007 to September 2018 (see Appendix C for more explanation).

-9 FMAs can be seen here https://fs.fish.govt.nz/Page.aspx?pk=45&tk=389
+&lt;sup>9 FMAs can be seen here https://fs.fish.govt.nz/Page.aspx?pk=45&tk=389

-All types of fishing detected within proposed farm footprint (and main fishstock) % high spatial resolution Average annual no. of overlapping fishing days % of main fishstock caught by this method Potentially affected Likelihood of being affected Blue cod, Cod Pot (BCO7) 0% 158.4 less than 0.01% Yes Probably doesn't occur here but could Flatfish(FLA7), set net 8% 105.0 less than 0.01% Yes Probably doesn't occur inside this bay but could Hapuku bass longline (HPB7) 0% 87.2 less than 0.01% Yes Might occur here and might be slightly displaced School shark longline (SCH7) 0% 65.3 less than 0.01% Yes Might occur here and might be slightly displaced Rock lobster, Rock Lobster Pot (CRA5) 0% 706.4 less than 0.01% No Rock lobster potting will not occur in this habitat Kina (SUR7A), diving 0% 179.9 less than 0.01% No Kina diving will not occur in this habitat Scallop (SCA7), Dredge 0% 143.0 less than 0.2% No Already excluded from occurring inside this bay by other marine farms Butterfish (BUT7), Set Net 0% 74.2 less than 0.01% No Butterfish will not occur in this habitat Other species, Beach seine (GAR7) 0% 6.3 less than 0.01% No Seining will not occur at this site due to the existing structures Other species, Dredge (mainly SUR7A) 0% 4.1 less than 0.01% No Kina dredging will not occur in this habitat Oyster, Dredge (OYS7) 0% 1.8 less than 0.01% No Oysters dredging is known not to occur here
+All types of fishing detected within proposed farm footprint (and main fishstock) % high spatial resolution Average annual no. of overlapping fishing days % of main fishstock caught by this method Commercial fishing potentially affected Likelihood of being affected Blue cod (BCO7), cod pot 0% 156.5 less than 0.01% Yes Probably doesn't occur here but could Flatfish(FLA7), set net 0% 104.5 less than 0.01% Yes Probably doesn't occur here but could School shark(SCH7), longline 0% 57.8 less than 0.01% Yes Probably doesn't occur here but could Sea Cucumber, Diving 0% 37.1 less than 0.01% No Probably doesn't occur here but could Other species (mainly ELE7), set net 50% 24.9 less than 0.01% Yes Might occur here and might be slightly displaced Hapuku bass (HPB7), longline 0% 18.5 less than 0.01% Yes Probably doesn't occur here but could Other species (mainly HOR7), hand gathering 0% 16.1 less than 0.01% Yes Probably doesn't occur here but could Blue cod (BCO7), hand line 0% 75.7 less than 0.01% No Hand lining on commercial boats for recreation Butterfish (BUT7), set net 0% 74.2 less than 0.01% No Butterfish will not occur in this habitat Other species, Pot (mainly rock lobster CRA1) 0% 34.7 less than 0.01% No Rock lobster potting will not occur in this habitat Other species (mainly BCO7), hand line 0% 10.4 less than 0.01% No Hand lining on commercial boats for recreation Other species (mainly GAR7), beach seine 0% 6.3 less than 0.01% No Seining will not occur at this site due to the existing structures